Uteara Regeneration Project

 Project Information:

-The Uteara Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 80km southwest of Bourke in the Western Division of New South Wales.
-Registered in September 2015, the project covers a substantial area of 17,687 hectares.
-The property sits within the Mulga Lands bioregion, an area traditionally dominated by pastoral grazing operations (sheep, cattle, and goats) on large rangeland stations.
+Uteara Regeneration Project is a Human-Induced Regeneration project located on Uteara Station approximately 80km southwest of Bourke in the Western Division of New South Wales.
+It was registered in September 2015 and covers 17,687.44 hectares.